 Thailand Visa on Arrival Documents

-When applying for a Thailand Visa on Arrival you will need these documents:
+You should ensure that you meet all requirements before travelling to Thailand and when applying for a Thailand Visa on Arrival you will need these documents:

 - Return / onward journey ticket